 - Summer graduates are included in the subsequent fall and spring graduates to be consistent with NSHE reporting policy.

 Emphases and specializations within a major will not be treated separately; the lowest unit of analysis will be an academic major.
-An academic unit (department) having more than one academic major will have each academic major examined separately in relation criteria for low-yield.
-However, the University has the prerogative of exempting from low-yield status a program that is one of several programs provided by an academic unit or that can be justified for other reasons deemed adequate by the Provost's Office and consistent with Regents' criteria.
-This decision will be made annually by the Provost's Office after reviewing the data identified above.
+An academic unit (department) having more than one academic major will have each academic major examined separately in relation to criteria for low-yield.
+However, the University has the prerogative of exempting from low-yield status a program that is one of several programs provided by an academic unit (if the aggregate total of degrees granted is above the low-yield threshold) or that can be justified for other reasons deemed adequate by the Provost’s Office and consistent with Regents’ criteria.
+If a program has low-yield status for three consecutive years, this decision will be made by the Provost’s Office after reviewing the data identified above.